 Article VII — Eligibility to Hold Office

-No person shall permit his name to be placed on a ballot for election unless that person expects to assume full responsibility of the office and discharge all duties in a manner as to benefit the membership.
+No person shall permit his name to be placed on a ballot for election unless that person expects to assume full responsibility of the office and discharge all duties in a manner to benefit the membership.

-Any candidate for any of the elected or appointed offices of President, Vice President, Secretary -Treasurer, Director-at-Large, Publishing Editor, National Fly Director, or any Regional Director must have been a member in good standing for two consecutive years.
-Only those members residing within the boundaries of an NBRC region shall be eligible to serve in the office of Regional Director of that region.
+Any candidate for any of the elected or appointed offices of President, Vice President, Secretary-Treasurer, Director-at-Large, Publishing Editor, National Fly Director, or any Regional Director must have been a member in good standing for two consecutive years.
+Only those members residing within the boundaries of an NBRC region shall be eligible to serve in the office of the Regional Director of that region.
 Any exception shall require a majority vote of the members of the region (conducted by the NBRC President) followed by approval of the Executive Committee.

 No one shall hold national office in the NBRC if that person holds office in another national roller pigeon club at the same time.

-No person shall permit their name to be placed on a ballot for election, or allow themselves to be considered for appointment to any of the offices of President, Vice-President, Secretary-Treasurer, Director-at-Large, Publishing Editor, National Fly Director, or Regional Director, who has been found guilty in a court of law of violating any law protecting birds of prey, for a period of two (2) years after such conviction.
+No person shall permit their name to be placed on a ballot for the election, or allow themselves to be considered for appointment to any of the offices of President, Vice-President, Secretary-Treasurer, Director-at-Large, Publishing Editor, National Fly Director, or Regional Director, who has been found guilty in a court of law of violating any law protecting birds of prey, for a period of two (2) years after such conviction.

 Article VIII — Meetings